 [PR.5.5.6-3] The 5G system shall support means for a hosting network to create policies and configure resources for the requested time and location for the 3rd party services based on the received request.

-[PR.5.3.6-2] Subject to regulatory requirements, the 5G network shall allow a network operator to automatically negotiate roaming policies with the 5G network for allowing their subscribers to connect at a specific occasion, e.g., time and location, for their home network services.
+[PR.5.3.6-2] Subject to regulatory requirements, the 5G network shall allow a network operator to automatically negotiate roaming policies with the hosting network for allowing their subscribers to connect at a specific occasion, e.g., time and location, for their home network services.

 [PR.5.6.6-1] The 5G system shall support means for a hosting network to provide a 3rd party with configuration information for automatic discovery of the network and available access to specific 3rd party services.